wagtail/wagtail/docs/extending/audit_log.rst

 Log context
 ~~~~~~~~~~~

-The ``wagtail.core.log_actions`` module provides a context manager to simplify code that logs a large number of actions,
+The ``wagtail.log_actions`` module provides a context manager to simplify code that logs a large number of actions,
 such as import scripts:

 .. code-block:: python

-    from wagtail.core.log_actions import LogContext
+    from wagtail.log_actions import LogContext

     with LogContext(user=User.objects.get(username='admin')):
         # ...